superpanic/solidworks-deactivation/README.md

 Run the following command to allow running the script at startup:
 ``Set-ExecutionPolicy -Scope CurrentUser Unrestricted``

   Please study and understand the security issues with unrestricted access.
-You might need to do this two times, first in normal ``PowerShell``, and once more in ``Windows PowerShell x86`` as the two environments have different set of policies.
+You might need to do this two times, first in ``PowerShell``, and once more in ``Windows PowerShell x86`` as the two environments have different set of policies.

 ## 3. Run at startup
 Place command script ``run_sw_unreg.cmd`` in Windows startup folder.